Azure/Connectors/docs/QUICKSTART.md

 To authenticate to GitHub Packages to use with npm:
 1. [Create GitHub Personal Access Token(PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)
     - enable **read:packages** and **repo** permission
 2. Authenticate by logging in to npm using the `npm login` command.
-When prompted, enter your GitHub username for `Username`, your personal access token for `Password`, and your public email address for `Email`:
+When prompted, enter your GitHub username for `Username`, your personal access token(PAT) for `Password`, and your public email address for `Email`:

 ```
 $ npm login --registry=https://npm.pkg.github.com
 Username: <USERNAME>
-Password: <TOKEN>
+Password: <PAT>
 Email: <PUBLIC-EMAIL-ADDRESS>
 ```